MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-premium.md

 Audit (Premium) provides the following events:

 - [MailItemsAccessed](#mailitemsaccessed)
 - [Send](#send)
 - [SearchQueryInitiatedExchange](#searchqueryinitiatedexchange)
 - [SearchQueryInitiatedSharePoint](#searchqueryinitiatedsharepoint)
 - [Other Audit (Premium) events in Microsoft 365](#other-audit-premium-events-in-microsoft-365)

 ### MailItemsAccessed

 The MailItemsAccessed event is a mailbox auditing action and is triggered when mail data is accessed by mail protocols and mail clients.
 This event can help investigators identify data breaches and determine the scope of messages that may have been compromised.
-If an attacker gained access to email messages, the MailItemsAccessed action will be triggered even if there is no explicit signal that messages were actually read (in other words, the type of access such as a bind or sync is recorded in the audit record).
+If an attacker gained access to email messages, the MailItemsAccessed action will be triggered even if there's no explicit signal that messages were actually read (in other words, the type of access such as a bind or sync is recorded in the audit record).

 The MailItemsAccessed event replaces MessageBind in mailbox auditing logging in Exchange Online and provides these improvements:

-- MessageBind was only configurable for AuditAdmin user logon type; it did not apply to delegate or owner actions.
+- MessageBind was only configurable for AuditAdmin user logon type; it didn't apply to delegate or owner actions.
 MailItemsAccessed applies to all logon types.
 - MessageBind only covered access by a mail client.
 It didn't apply to sync activities.
 MailItemsAccessed events are triggered by both bind and sync access types.
 - MessageBind actions would trigger the creation of multiple audit records when the same email message was accessed, which resulted in auditing "noise".
 In contrast, MailItemsAccessed events are aggregated into fewer audit records.

 For information about audit records for MailItemsAccessed activities, see [Use Audit (Premium) to investigate compromised accounts](audit-log-investigate-accounts.md).